- 6 shares

-Both personal branding and personal SEO are critical pieces for successful job search in the digital age, and they go hand in hand.
+Both personal branding and personal SEO are critical components in successful executive job search today . . . and they go hand in hand.

-But many people don’t know how to strike the right balance between them, as they write their personal marketing documents and online profiles – resume, biography, LinkedIn profile, etc.
+But many people don’t know how to strike the right balance between them, as they write their job search marketing documents and online profiles – executive resume, biography, LinkedIn profile, etc.

 Let’s first look quickly at what these two components are, and how they impact job search: